Cloud Blanket Purchase Agreements (BPAs)

 Email as a Service (EaaS)

-The new Email as a Service (EaaS) blanket purchase agreement (BPA) now allows federal, state, and local governments to order EaaS faster and at better prices.
+The new Email as a Service (EaaS) blanket purchase agreement (BPA) now allows federal, state, and local governments to order cloud email and collaboration services faster and at better prices.

-EaaS provides government with instant software updates and supports a mobile workforce.
+EaaS provides government with billed-by-the-mailbox email services that support a mobile workforce.
 Access your email from anywhere and reduce maintenance and infrastructure costs.

 Infrastructure as a Service (IaaS)